Lokmanya Tilak's grandson misusing varsity resources for political gain?

-Deepak Tilak, vice-chancellor of Tilak Maharashtra Vidyapeeth, has allegedly directed more than 200 teaching and non-teaching staff to be part of his son, Congress’s Kasba candidate Rohit’s road show today
+Deepak Tilak, vice-chancellor of Pune's Tilak Maharashtra Vidyapeeth, has allegedly directed over 200 teaching, non-teaching staff to be part of his son, Congress's Kasba candidate Rohit's road show today

 In a blatant misuse of public resources for political gain, at least 200 teaching and non-teaching staff from the Tilak Maharashtra Vidyapeeth (TMV), a public-funded university established on the directions of Mahatma Gandhi in 1921, a year after the demise of Lokmanya Bal Gangadhar Tilak, have been summoned by university vice-chancellor Deepak Tilak to participate in his son Rohit’s road show on Monday.